mzgh13/builder-os-ideation/ideation-v2/ventureOS-summary.md

 *   **Monetization Strategy:**
     *   **Freemium Tier:** For basic usage, perhaps one project with limited features/integrations, to drive adoption and gather feedback.
     *   **Tiered Subscriptions:** Based on factors like number of active "ventures"/projects, depth of features (e.g., advanced analytics, AI capabilities), number of users, and potentially data volume/sync frequency.
 *   **Realistic AI Roadmap:** Begin with simple, rule-based alerts and basic AI-driven insights.
-Iterate based on user feedback and demonstrated value.
-Avoid overpromising on "AI magic" in early stages.
+Iterate based on user feedback and demonstrated value, ensuring AI features are grounded and genuinely useful.
+Avoid overpromising on "AI magic" in early stages; the core data layer provides the essential foundation, allowing VentureOS to responsibly incorporate AI advancements as they become reliable and impactful.
+We will heavily message our understanding of AI risks and our pragmatic approach.
 *   **Building Trust:** Paramount.
 Emphasize robust data security, privacy measures, and transparent data handling practices, given access to sensitive business information.
 *   **Community & Ecosystem as a Moat:** Long-term vision could include building a supportive community, facilitating expert connections, and offering anonymized peer benchmarks to increase stickiness and network effects.
 *   **Market Education:** Clearly articulate the comprehensive value proposition beyond just being a "bundle of tools" or a "dashboard."
 Focus on the "operational OS" and "intelligent co-pilot" aspects.